What are we going to do with all the managers when we realize the vision…

 It has to be based on abundance … everyone is able to be at the top every time.
 We want to build a system that assumes everyone has the ability to be a top performer.

-It has to be transparent… whatever we choose to measure will be tracked openly so you can see where you are relative to your peers at all times.
+It has to be transparent… whatever we choose to measure is trackable openly so you can see where you are relative to your peers at all times.
 The measures and goals have to be clear and attainable.

 It has to be cooperative… there cannot be any penalty for working together to achieve a goal.
 If two people work on a goal together, the reward has to be as much or greater than working on it individually.